Graphs with convex balls: A metric characterization

 It is easy to observe that if $G$ satisfies item $(i)$, then it is either a star, in which case it is not $2$-connected, or it has a triangle.
 Moreover if item $(iii)$ is satisfied, then $G$ clearly has a triangle.
-Hence to prove Theorem \ref{thm: Moore}, it remains to show the following claim:
+Consequently, if $G$ is a 2-connected triangle-free CB-graph of diameter 2, then $G$ is regular and by the Hoffman-Singleton theorem~\cite{HoSi}, $G$ is either a pentagon, or the Petersen graph, or the Hoffman-Singleton graph, or (if it exists) a Moore graph of diameter $2$ and degree $57$.
+Hence to prove Proposition \ref{thm: Moore}, it remains to show the following claim:

 \begin{claim} Any finite 2-connected triangle-free CB-graph $G$ has diameter at most $2$. \end{claim}

 \begin{proof} Suppose by way of contradiction that $\diam(G)\ge 3$ and let $v_0$ be a vertex of eccentricity at least 3, i.e., a vertex for which there exists a vertex $u$ with $d(v_0,u)\ge 3$.
 Consider a BFS-ordering of the vertices of $G$ starting from $v_0$ (see Section \ref{sec: dism} for definitions).
 For a vertex $x$, we denote by $f(x)$ its parent in this BFS-order.
 We call an edge $uv$ of $G$ \emph{horizontal} if $d(v_0,u)=d(v_0,v)$ and \emph{vertical} if $d(v_0,u)\ne d(v_0,v)$.
 We call a path $P$ of $G$ \emph{horizontal} (respectively, \emph{vertical}) if all its edges are horizontal (respectively, vertical).
 Since $G$ is a triangle-free CB-graph, $G$ satisfies the following properties: \begin{itemize} \item[(1)] If $d(v_0,v)=i$ for some $v\in V$, then $v$ has a unique neighbor $f(v)$ at distance $i-1$ to $v_0$. \item[(2)] If $\pi_1$ and $\pi_2$ are two pentagons of $G$ sharing an edge, then $\diam(\pi_1\cup \pi_2)=2$. \item[(3)] If $Q=(x_1,x_2,\ldots,x_k)$ is a horizontal path, then $f^2(x_1)=f^2(x_2)=\ldots=f^2(x_k)$. \item[(4)] If $P=(v_0=u_1,u_2,\ldots,u_k=u)$ is a shortest $(v_0,u)$-path, then all edges of $P$ are vertical and no consecutive vertices $u_i,u_{i+1}$ of $P$ are incident to horizontal edges of $G$. \end{itemize} Indeed, (1) is an immediate consequence of the geodecity of $G$, (2) follows from Lemma \ref{lem: deuxpent}, and (3) is obtained by applying ($\PC$) to the edges of the path $P$ and by property (1).
 The first part of (4) is trivial.
 If $u_iv_i$ and $u_{i+1}v_{i+1}$ are horizontal edges of $G$, then applying ($\PC$) to these edges, we conclude that the vertices $u_{i-2},u_{i-1},u_i,u_{i+1}$ are included in two pentagons sharing the edge $u_{i-1}u_i$.
 By (2) we deduce that $d(u_{i-2},u_{i+1})=2$, a contradiction.